John Adams (economist)

 John Adams is an Australian economist, public policy advocate and conspiracy theorist.
 He is the founder of Adams Economics.

 Previously, he served as an economic adviser in the Australian Parliament.
 In this capacity, he served as a senior adviser to then Senator Arthur Sinodinos and was responsible for developing the Liberal-National Coalition’s deregulation policy for the 2013 federal election campaign.

 Early life and education

 Adams was raised in the Illawarra region of New South Wales and attended Kanahooka High School, where he was a student chess champion.
-After completing his secondary education, he obtained multiple degrees in economics from the University of New South Wales and the University of Wollongong.

 Career

 Early career

 Adams began his career in public policy in the Commonwealth public service in Canberra.
 He later moved into management consulting with a Big Four accounting firm, where he focused on regulatory analysis and public sector governance.

 From 2012 to 2013, Adams served as a senior economic and policy adviser to Senator Arthur Sinodinos.
 During this time, he was responsible for developing the Liberal-National Coalition’s deregulation policy for the 2013 federal election campaign.
 After leaving his role in Parliament, Adams returned to private sector management consulting and also held several positions within the New South Wales Public Service.